automl/CAVE/README.md

 ```

 # USAGE
+We are currently working on the [documentation](https://automl.github.io/CAVE/stable/) of CAVE.
+Here a little Quickstart-Guide.

 You can analyze multiple folders (that are generated with the same scenario) for the analysis, simply provide the paths to all the individual results in `--folders`.

 Commandline arguments: